-Boat accident in Western Uganda kills at least 19: police
+Boat accident In western Uganda kills at least 19: police

 Lake Albert is about 160 km (100 miles) long and 30 km wide and is the northernmost of a chain of lakes in the Albertine Rift, the western branch of the Rift Valley.

 The boat began its journey at the northern end of the lake and was heading south to a landing site on the Ugandan shoreline when it ran into trouble at around 1030 a.m.
-(02:30 am ET).
+(0730 GMT).

 Popular with local traders, boats criss-cross the lake linking the towns and villages that dot the shore.